geluso/react-router-dom-intro/README.md

 the user all the way back to Facebook!
 Really, the user just wanted to go back to their email search results.

-## Modern Browser History Mechanics
+## Introducing Modern Browser History Mechanics
+Web Developers, users, and browser vendors all love Single Page Applications.
+They're a great experience that the Internet community should embrace.
+At one point people got together in committees and devised a way to upgrade the old browser history mechanics to accommodate modern Single Page Applications.

 The modern HTML5 specification (published October 2014) introduced new browser history mechanics to make Single Page Applications easier to browse **back** and **forward** even through they actually stay on the same page.